-Here is a default sample how one can use it: Jackson, P. (1959).
+Here is a default sample of how one can use it: Jackson, P. (1959).
 Paint Like Blood.
 Columbus: Domestic People.

-- Two Authors
+- Two Authors (Harvard citation style)

 Here is how it works on practice: Corgan, B. and Century, M. (2011).
 Trapped Under Ice.
 Seatle, USA: Book Hook, p.
 24.

-- Students often use few sources by one author released in the same year.
+- Students often use a few sources by one author released in the same year.
 Then they should list them with alphabetical marks.

 The number of various formats in academic writing makes your education more flexible and diverse.
 Students are free to use different formats and learn to analyze different sources and Harvard format is one of the most useful and simple formats to deal with.
-Learning it once will help you for entire educational period getting proper grades.
+Learning it once will help you for the entire educational period getting proper grades.